 Assignments submitted late will incur a deduction of 10% per day, including weekends and university holidays, from the maximum possible score.
 Submissions beyond three days late will result in a score of 0.
 Each missing assignment will initially reduce your grade by 50 points [reflected as -50 points in Blackboard].
-However, to mitigate this penalty, late submissions can be turned in for a grade of zero until the last day of the semester (the week before finals), effectively removing the negative points.
-For material to be looked at, you must submit a regrade request using the form linked to the course website.
+However, to mitigate this penalty, late submissions can be turned in for a grade of zero until the Monday of the final week of the semester, effectively removing the negative points.